We all know about the consequences of smoking. We read about it on the internet and hear from friends and family as well.

 Cigarettes contain nicotine that is highly addictive.
 It’s not easy to give up, and the effects are so adverse that even ex-smokers suffer from lingering side effects.

-Therefore, it’s imperative that both smokers and ex-smokers take additional care of their mouth and teeth.
+Therefore, both smokers and ex-smokers must take additional care of their mouths and teeth.
 With the right oral care, you can prevent your teeth from suffering further damage.

 Here are some dental hygiene tips for both smokers and non-smokers:

 Brush and Floss Regularly

 People who smoke are prone to damage such as tooth loss, teeth stains, and various oral diseases.
 Therefore, smokers need to brush, floss, and clean their tongues using a tongue cleaner and mouthwash at least twice a day.